-In 2005, I attended my first International Catering Association Conference in Las Vegas and was so inspired and encouraged by many of the companies who were presenting that year.
+When I attended my first International Catering Association Conference in Las Vegas I was so inspired and encouraged by many of the companies who were presenting that year.
 One idea really stuck with me.
-Meryl Snow of Feastivities Events had created a 'cheat sheet' that she gave to clients to provide them with more information about catering in general but also inform them about her company's standards and approach to events.
+Meryl Snow of Feastivities Events had created a ‘cheat sheet’ that she gave to clients to provide them with more information about catering in general but also inform them about her company’s standards and approach to events.

-With her consent, I started using the 'cheat sheet' immediately.
-The 8 facts below originally came from Feastivities and were geared towards her wedding clientele but I have found them very helpful for all clients new to the world of working with a caterer.
+With her consent, I started using the ‘cheat sheet’ immediately.
+The ‘Eight Facts’ below originally came from Feastivities and were geared towards her wedding clientele but I have found them very helpful for all clients new to the world of working with a caterer.
 A summarized version is below.
 Not all caterers are created equal and sometimes judging a company only by their pricing is not the best indication of what you will receive.
-If you would like the more detailed version of the 'facts', justdrop us an emailand we will be happy to send it out to you.
+If you would like the more detailed version of the ‘facts’, just drop us an email and we will be happy to send it out to you.

 Your meal should be prepared from scratch by chefs just for your event.
 Your hors d’oeuvres should be made by hands (and with love!) not a machine.
 Your cedar planked salmon filets should never have been frozen and should arrive in your caterer’s kitchen the day before your event.
 Your pastry chef should be following recipes not ordering from a price list.